Grails-Plugin-Consortium/grails-cxf-client/README.txt

 //**********************************************************************************************
 // IMPORTANT - these must be set externally to env if you want to refer to them later for use
 // via cxf.
-You can also simply hardcode the url in the cxf section and NOT refer to a variable
+You can also simply hard code the url in the cxf section and NOT refer to a variable
 // as well.
 service.simple.url = ""
 service.complex.url = ""